 That’s where noise canceling headphones come in.

-Best Premium Noise Canceling Headphones
+Best Premium Noise Canceling Headphones for Flying

 Bowers & Wilkins PX is one of the best bluetooth-enabled noise canceling headphones on the market.
 Not only can it help you tune out the rest of the world, but it can also let you listen to your music without any wires dangling down your ears.
 Designed in a minimalist style, this noise canceling headphone is available in two styles.
 One is all black and the other has a black body with gold accents.